hickst/qmtools-support/docs/Queries.md

 To know what metadata fields are usable within a criterion, you should consult the `Models` section of the [MRQCI Web API](https://mriqc.nimh.nih.gov/) page.
 Click the right arrows, next to the modality you are interested in, to view the schema used by the database.
 Notice that `bids_meta`, `provenance`, and `provenance.settings` will need further expansion (using the right arrows) to view the nested schema fields.
 (Note: please ignore the `rating` fields: Fetcher is not able to query on them).

-As you can see in the online schema, all BIDS metadata and provenance fields are *nested* within one or more parent fields.
+As you can see in the online schema, all BIDS metadata and provenance fields are *nested* within one or more parent fields (while IQM fields are not).
 When querying for these nested fields, **you must include the parent field names as prefixes, conjoined with a period**.
 For example, BIDS metadata fields are nested within a parent field called `bids_meta`.
 To specify a repetition time criterion, the keyword must be specified as `bids_meta.RepetitionTime`.
 Similarly, provenance fields are also nested (some of them two deep!) so you must also use a prefix path to specify them.
-For example: `provenance.md5sum` or `provenance.settings.fd_thres`.
+For example: `provenance.md5sum` or `provenance.settings.fd_thres`

- ***Remember:** You must include `bids_meta.` as a prefix when querying for a BIDS metadata field and use the same case for the field name as is given in the schema.*
+ ***Remember:** You must include `bids_meta.` as a prefix when querying for a BIDS metadata field and use the same case for the field name (keyword) as is given in the schema.*

 ### Criterion Operators